Using SOAP without WS-Security

 Authentication of SOAP requests without WS-Security uses your AWS identifiers and an HMAC-SHA256 signature.
 The request must include the parameters listed in the following table.

-Your AWS Access Key ID.
-For more information, see Your AWS Identifiers.
+Your AWS access key ID.
+For more information, see Managing Your AWS Credentials.

 If you are using .NET you must not send overly specific time stamps, due to

 different interpretations of how extra time precision should be dropped.
 To avoid